 Instacart+ is our membership program that lowers the cost of online grocery through waived delivery fees, lower service fees, and credit back on eligible pickup orders.
-On average, Instacart+ members enjoy more than \$30 of monthly savings with these membership benefits compared to customers without Instacart + 201 In the first six months of 2023, Instacart + members represented \$8,533 million of our total GTV, including order costs and fees paid by Instacart+ members.
-On average, an Instacart+ member spent an aggregate of \$461 over 4.0 orders per month, compared to an aggregate of \$223 spent over 2.0 orders by a non-member.
-We had approximately 4.6 million and 5.1 million Instacart+ members as of June 30, 2022 and 2023, respectively.203
+On average, Instacart+ members enjoy \$ of monthly savings compared to those who engage with Instacart without , Instacart+ members represented \$ Instacart+.165 In of our total GTV, including order costs and fees paid by Instacart+ members.
+On spent over orders by average, an Instacart+ member spent an aggregate of \$ orders per month, compared to an aggregate of \$ a non-member.
+166 We had approximately Instacart+ members as of , 2021 and , 2022, respectively.
+167